mhcoen/UsageGrid/CONTRIBUTING.md

-# Contributing to LLM Cost Monitor
+# Contributing to UsageGrid

-First off, thank you for considering contributing to LLM Cost Monitor!
-It's people like you that make LLM Cost Monitor such a great tool.
+First off, thank you for considering contributing to UsageGrid!
+It's people like you that make UsageGrid such a great tool.

 ## Code of Conduct